 Skip to content

-Beautiful day to visit Rockwell Falls and Cobalt Lake!
+We did not see a grizzly, but it was a beautiful day to visit Rockwell Falls and Cobalt Lake!
 We bring a refillable water bottle, water filter, lunch and snacks.

 We had to cross the stream, as the bridge was down for the season.
 The water was low and slow moving, but we were careful and took our time.